For close relatives of someone applying for a residence permit to live with you in Sweden

 - you are a Swedish citizen, have a permanent residence permit or have a temporary residence permit as a refugee or person in need of subsidiary protection

-- you can support yourself and your family members who are applying for residence permits
+- you can support yourself, other people in your household, and the family members who are applying for a residence permit

 - you have a home of sufficient size and standard for all of you to live in